 You can go up to the 3 GB or 10 GB plans if you think you’ll use more data.
 On any By the Gig plan you’ll be charged an extra $15 for every GB of data you use beyond the original allotment.
 That can add up fast, so if you use a lot of data, then the Unlimited option may be a better choice.

 Xfinity Mobile’s Unlimited Data plan will get you unlimited talk, text, and data, plus 5G access and hotspot data.
-But your download speeds will be throttled at 5–12 Mbps, and your data will be capped at 20 GB (so much for unlimited).
+But your download speeds will be throttled at 5–12 Mbps (check out T-Mobile for unthrottled speeds), and your data will be capped at 20 GB (so much for unlimited).
 After you hit that cap, your speeds can be reduced even more.

 The bottom line on Mint vs. Xfinity plans